-Providers must understand all State and Federal health care privacy Laws applicable to their practice and organization.
-Currently, there is no comprehensive regulatory framework that protects all health information in the United States; instead there is a patchwork of Laws that Providers must comply with.
-In general, most health care Providers are subject to various Laws and regulations pertaining to privacy of health information, including, without limitation, the following:
+Providers must understand all state and federal health care privacy laws applicable to their practice and organization.
+Currently, no comprehensive regulatory framework exists that protects all health information in the United States; instead, Providers must comply with a patchwork of laws.
+In general, most health care Providers are subject to various laws and regulations pertaining to privacy of health information, including, without limitation: